stuartellis/stuartellis-site-hugo/content/articles/google-search-seo.md

 Search renderers use Chrome 41 (so ES5 JavaScript, *not* ES2015), and default to rendering as if for mobile.

-Use "a href" for links, rather than just JS .onclick() event handlers.
+Use _a href_ for links, rather than just JS .onclick() event handlers.

+For images, either use _img_ tags, or list the images in JSON-LD markup for the page.
+Googlebot will not see lazy loaded images.
+References to images in CSS are not followed.

-Google recommend "dynamic rendering" which means detecting Googlebot and serving fully rendered pages to it, to transition to "hybrid rendering".
+For large or rapidly changing sites, Google recommend "dynamic rendering" which means detecting Googlebot and serving fully rendered pages to it.
+They also suggest transitioning to "hybrid rendering".

 Your code can spot "Googlebot" by looking for that string in the User Agent: it may be claiming to be either desktop or mobile.

 Ensure that all of the assets that are needed to render a page are accessible to the crawlers.
+If assets are slow to load, then they might timeout when Googlebot fetches the page, and some of the page might not be indexed.
+Avoid timed interstitials, because these are effectively timeouts.

 ## URLs